MilesBHuff/Archive-Repacker/ReadMe.rst

 As a case-in-point, I ran this script on each folder in `%appdata\Roaming\Vortex\Downloads`.
-My SkyrimSE folder (minus .rar files) went from 26.62GiBs, to ?GiBs -- a savings of ?GiBs, or about 4%!
-While 4% may not seem like much, that's because most of that 26.62GiBs was already maximally compressed.
-There were some archives with as much as 30% or more in space savings.
+My SkyrimSE folder (minus .rar files) went from 26.6GiBs, to 25.1GiBs -- a savings of 1.5GiBs, or about 6%!
+While 6% may not seem like much, there were several archives that were over 25% smaller after recompression.
+The reason the total number was 6% instead of 25%, is because most of that 26.6GiBs was [thankfully] already maximally compressed.
+Between Vortex's SkyrimSE and Skyrim downloads folders, and my user downloads folder, I saved probably about 2GiBs of space without deleting anything.

+"Why would anyone ever use a weak compression algorithm?", you might be wondering.
-There are, of course, times when a weaker compression algorithm is actually better -- typically for data that needs to be accessed frequently.
-But when you have a lot of archived data that you don't want to delete, but that's mostly just collecting dust, repackaging it with a stronger compression algorithm can be a great thing to do.
+Well, there are actually times when a weaker compression algorithm is useful -- typically for data that needs to be accessed frequently (A really good example of a use-case for light compression, is transparent, partition-level compression.).
+But when you have a lot of archived data that you don't want to delete and that's mostly just collecting dust, repackaging it with a stronger compression algorithm can be a great thing to do.

 Usage
 --------------------------------------------------------------------------------